 Find out more:

-Most people may recognize Van Jones from his political commentary during this past year’s election, and although he is a successful political pundit, he is also a pioneer in environmental justice.
+Most people may recognize Van Jones from his political commentary, and although he is a successful political pundit, he is also a outspoken leader in the environmental justice movement.
 Using his passion for conservation and human rights, Van Jones was able to “see a clear link between social justice and green energy,”(Ted) which makes him a great advocate for environmental equality.
 With a degree from Yale and a strong plan to help both the environment and humankind, Jones was chosen to be the Green Jobs Advisor to both George W. Bush’s and Barack Obama’s Administrations.
 Through this position, Van Jones was able to be the main advocate for the Green Jobs Act, which was signed into law under Bush’s Administration.
 Additionally, he founded numerous organizations that specialize in clean energy and human rights.
 He is most noted for his Green For All program.
 Van Jones has been given numerous awards and honors for his work.

 Find out more:

-As February comes to an end, it is important to acknowledge the obstacles African Americans faced, and continue to face, in order for their accomplishments to be recognized – which goes beyond a single month of honor and celebration.
-The men and women on this list, in addition to countless others, were forced to overcome unfair adversities to have their achievements, courage, and intelligence properly showcased for the nation, and world, to see.
-The extraordinary and incredible leaders described in the list above were, and still are, pioneers in the fields of activism, conservation, environmentalism, and science.
+This Black History Month, and year round, it is important to acknowledge the obstacles African Americans faced, and continue to face, in order for their accomplishments to be recognized – which goes beyond a single month of honor and celebration.
+The men and women on this list, in addition to countless others, were forced to overcome unfair adversities to have their achievements properly acknowledged.
+The extraordinary and incredible individuals described in the list above were, and still are, pioneers in the fields of activism, conservation, environmentalism, and science.
 Their contributions inspire many to never give up hope, and to keep fighting for what you believe in and want to accomplish.